Neilus03/PIXTALES_Image-Captioning/README.md

 ## Model Evaluation

 Our evaluation focuses on two areas: the BLEU score and a visual inspection of the generated captions.
-The BLEU score gives us a quantitative measure of our model's performance, while the visual inspection of the generated captions lets us qualitatively assess the model's output.
+The BLEU score gives us a quantitative measure of our model's performance, while the visual inspection of the generated captions lets us qualitatively assess the model's output. (to run the app remember to change the port)

 ## Final Words